tylermercer/personal-website/src/content/posts/software/dumfrh.md

 ["Why does the average app kind of suck?"](https://www.youtube.com/watch?v=Mfyh2WmNfr0), an overemphasis on simple and direct solutions to the immediate problem at hand can lead to code that is difficult to refactor and maintain.
-An overzealous application of YAGNI can lead you to write "just get it working" kind of solutions.
+An overzealous application of YAGNI can lead you to write "just get it working" solutions.
 This leads me to the point of this article:

 **Don't unnecessarily make future requirements harder.**